 Year of occurrence of a loss.
-Claim payments and reserves for claims and claim expenses are allocated to the Accident year year in which the loss occurred for losses occurring contracts and in the year the loss was reported for claims made contracts.
+Claim payments and reserves for claims and claim expenses are allocated to the year in which the loss occurred for losses occurring contracts and in the year the Accident year loss was reported for claims made contracts.